lillgc/EEOB546_R/README.md

 1. DATA INSPECTION

-Two files were read into the environment: `fang_et_al_genotypes` and `snp_position`.
+Two files were read into the environment: `fang_et_al_genotypes` and `snp_position` using github file path.
-- `fang_et_al_genotypes` contains genetic information about the alleles preesnt at specific SNPs (single nucleotide variations in DNA sequences) in maize, teosinte, and tripsacum samples
+- `fang_et_al_genotypes` contains genetic information about the alleles present at specific SNPs (single nucleotide variations in DNA sequences) in maize, teosinte, and tripsacum samples
-- `snp_position` contains locational information about the SNPs present in the `fang_et_al_genotypes` file (including Chromosome & specific nucleotide position on the chromosome)
+- `snp_position` contains location information about the SNPs present in the `fang_et_al_genotypes` file (including Chromosome & specific nucleotide position on the chromosome)

 The following data inspection techniques were reviewed for each data frame:
 - data frame dimensions (# rows, # columns)